The Six Elements of the Perfect Data Science Learning Tool

 A guided project where you analyze discrepancies in scores between movie review sites.

 We’ve noticed that many of our students have career questions, which range from wondering what skills they should learn to be most marketable to employers, to what questions might be asked in an interview, to what their portfolio should look like.
 Many of these questions are best answered by peers, and we’ve encouraged students to help each other advance their careers.
-We also offer office hours to help more directly with career questions.
+We also offer career counseling to help more directly with career questions.
 There’s quite a bit more we want to do to help students in this area, though.
 We want to offer everything from helping students understand what working at specific companies is like to reviewing portfolios.
 Career advice is an area we’re actively expanding and working on, and we’ll be introducing some exciting additions to Dataquest soon!

 Based on the above observations, we’ve realized that the ideal data science learning tool: